bharati-21/AZMLND_Optimizing_a_Pipeline_in_Azure/README.md

 ### AutoML
 **In 1-2 sentences, describe the model and hyperparameters generated by AutoML.**
+- AutoML (Automated Machine Learning) is used to simplify various time intensive and inexhaustive Machine Learning tasks such as feature engineering, feature selection, hyperparameter selection, training, testing etc. AutoML helps in training over hundereds of models in a single day rather than manually training and waiting for obtaining an accurate model.
+- The same Bank Marketing Dataset from the [USI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing) is classified again by using AutoML.
+- AutoML is used to automate the process of choosing an algorithm and the values for the chosen algorithm's hyperparameters, that will result in the best model which classifies the given dataset.
+- The dataset is uploaded from the URL via the _TabularDatasetFactory_ class.
+The data is then cleaned using clean_data from the [train.py file](https://github.com/bharati-21/AZMLND_Optimizing_a_Pipeline_in_Azure/blob/master/train.py), and then split into train and test sets in 70-30 ratio
+- The `AutoMLConfig` object takes attributes required to configure the experiement run such as:
+  1. Experiment Timeout (`experiment_timeout_minutes`): Maximum amount of time (in minutes) that all iterations combined can take before the experiment terminates.
+  1. Task to be performed (`task`): The tpye of task that needs to be run such as classification, regression, forecasting etc. In this project `classification` is the task to be performed.
+  1. Primary Metric (`primary_metric`): The primary metric which is used to evaluate every run.
+In this case, `accuracy` is the primary metric to be evaluated.
+  1. Training Data (`training_data`) = The _TabularDataset_ that contains the training data,
+  1. Label Column (`label_column_name`): Name of the column that needs to be predicted.
+In this case the column that contains "yes" or "no" to perform classification.
+  1. Cross Validations (`n_cross_validations`): Specifies the number of cross validations that needs to be performed on each model by splitting the dataset into n subsets.
+  1. Compute Target (`compute_target`): The cluster used to run the experiment on.
+- The algorithms that were used to train the model were:
+  1. Algorithms used
+  1. LightGBM
+  1. XGBoostClassifier
+  1. RandomForest
+  1. LightGBM
+  1. LogisticRegression
+  1. RandomForest

 ## Pipeline Comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**